Why is the world’s most populous nation 71st in Olympics medal table?

 Editor

-India have won just two golds in the last three decades: the men’s 10m rifle shooting at Beijing 2008 and with Chopra’s javelin throw at the Tokyo Games.
+India have won just two golds in the last three decades: the men’s 10m rifle shooting at Beijing 2008 and Chopra’s javelin heroics three years ago.
 Until Tokyo, it had won a grand total of 28 medals across 36 Olympics, the same tally as the individual record of American swimmer Michael Phelps.

 Speaking to The Independent, experts and former Indian Olympians explain that there’s no one quick fix that could bring the country a gold rush at Los Angeles 2028.
 Widespread poverty and malnourishment remain serious issues preventing millions of young people from reaching their sporting potential – but there is also a chronic lack of investment even at the elite level in the country.

-After star wrestler Vinesh Phogat’s dramatic disqualification earlier this week due to failing to make weight for her women’s 50kg final, India’s sports minister Mansukh Mandaviya sparked controversy by defending the government’s Rs 7.5m (around £75,000) spending on Phogat’s training and support team.
+After star wrestler Vinesh Phogat’s dramatic disqualification earlier this week, when she failed to make the weight for her women’s 50kg final, India’s sports minister Mansukh Mandaviya sparked controversy by defending the government’s 7.5 million rupees (around £75,000) expenditure on Phogat’s training and support team.
 This would be a drop in the ocean compared to the amounts being spent on wealthier nations’ top medal hopes, or indeed the vast sums flowing around the Indian Premier League (IPL), the wealthiest cricket league in the world.

 “If our players receive such resources from a year or two before, our medal count might increase.”